edubart/nelua-lang/docs/pages/overview.md

-local b: integer -- variable of type integer, initialized to zero by default local c: integer = 1 -- variable of type integer, initialized local d: var integer = 1 -- var variable local e: var& = a -- var reference to variable a local f: val = a -- val reference to variable a local f: val& = a -- var reference to variable a local g = nil -- variable of type any local h: any -- variable of type any local i: any = 2 -- variable of type any holding an integer 2
+local b: integer -- variable of type integer, initialized to zero by default local c: integer = 1 -- variable of type integer, initialized local d: var integer = 1 -- var variable local e: var& = a -- mutable reference to variable a local f: val = a -- immutable variable a local f: val& = a -- mutable reference to variable a local g = nil -- variable of type any local h: any -- variable of type any local i: any = 2 -- variable of type any holding an integer 2